Wesleyan-Media-Project/fb_ads_import/README.md

 ### Access authorization

 The API requires that each query must include an access token.
 This token is obtained from the Facebook Graph API Explorer page [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/).
 Initially, tokens are valid for 60 minutes, but they can be extended using a Token Debugger.
 An extended-life token can be used for 60 days.
+If you want to run the scripts in this repo, it is essential to obtain a extended token.
+Without extending the token, the script will stop collecting data after 60 minutes since the token would expire and the API would reject the calls.
+However, since our keyword search script takes about 2 hours to complete.
+The script would break without the extended token, resulting in only partial data collection.

-In order to be eligible to run the API, Facebook requires that a user must validate their identity.
-This involves validating the physical address in the United States (it used to be that Facebook would send a physical letter to the address) and validating the identity, which requires submitting a personal ID (for instance, a state-issued driver's license).
+In order to be eligible to run the API, Facebook requires that a user must validate their identity and that is a rigorous process.
+It is equivalent to being approved to run political ads on Facebook.
+The process involves validating the physical address in the United States (it used to be that Facebook would send a physical letter to the address) and validating the identity, which requires submitting a personal ID (for instance, a state-issued driver's license).
 After that the user must register as a developer on the platform and create an app.
+If you want to use our script to replicate the ads collection, you must also go through this process to obtain the access token.

 The scripts import the token from a file named `tokens.txt`, but we are not providing the file in this repository.
 The token is also used in the FB ad scraper: <https://github.com/Wesleyan-Media-Project/fb_ad_scraper>